 If you believe you can help the profession learn more about important transportation issues, apply now for the Award.
 The essential requirements are that the research area is relevant to the interests of the Group, and that you document and disseminate your newfound knowledge to your Group peers.

 The deadline for applications is Friday 29th October 2021.
 See the entry form for details.

 Enquiries or applications should be sent electronically to Transportation Group Awards Co-ordinator – Daniel Newcombe

 The Transportation Group aims to advance the knowledge base and practice of the transportation profession in New Zealand.

 The Tertiary Study Grant is for $10,000 for a member of the Transportation Group to undertake tertiary study to advance the knowledge base and practice of transportation in New Zealand.

 This study will focus on issues that are important and topical in the transportation area, and then the successful member will spread that useful and usable knowledge to peers.

-The Transportation Group also provides sponsorship to the AITPM conference in Australia, to the value of $1,500.
+The Transportation Group also provides sponsorship to the AITPM conference in Australia, to the value of the registration fee.
 The call for applications varies from year to year depending upon the date of the conference.
 If interested, keep an eye out for the call for applications.